-Whatever came after Hard Target was always going to have an uphill battle in terms of surpassing what still stands as one of Jean-Claude Van Damme’s best movies.
+Any film that came in the wake of Hard Target was always going to have an uphill battle in terms of surpassing what still stands as one of Jean-Claude Van Damme’s best movies.
 Go for anything less than broke and it’s going to feel underwhelming and tame compared to the lunacy of John Woo’s North American debut.
-I don’t think anyone really considered director Peter Hyams to be Woo’s equal, but watching his 1994 time-travel actioner only further drives that point home.

-Not that that seemed to matter to action fans.
-Audiences were apparently still high enough on Hard Target to boost Timecop to a box office gross of just over $101 million worldwide, Van Damme’s most financially successful film, a title it retains to this day.
-(Note: I’m not counting The Expendables 2 since that’s not really “his” movie, even if he is the best thing about it.)
-And yet, Timecop is one of his more underwhelming movies, a sentiment I didn’t expect to harbor considering my fondness for it preceding this revisitation.
+But while the film itself may not reach the heights of its immediate predecessor, audiences were apparently still high enough on Hard Target to boost Timecop to a box office gross of just over $101 million worldwide, Van Damme’s most financially successful film, a title it retains to this day.
+(Note: The Expendables 2 doesn’t quite count since that’s not really “his” movie, even if he is the best thing about it.)

-It’s a pretty goofy plot, so it wasn’t a real surprise to find out that this was all based on a Dark Horse Comics mini-series, though the film bears largely a superficial resemblance and doesn’t follow the plot of the source material at all.
-I imagine this deviation was due to budgetary reasons.
+It’s a pretty goofy plot, so it wasn’t a real surprise to find out that this was all based on a Dark Horse Comics mini-series, though the film’s resemblance to the source material is largely superficial as it doesn’t even follow the same plot.
+This deviation was almost certainly due to budgetary reasons.
 With only $27 million at your disposal, it’d be pretty difficult to convincingly travel to different eras.
 As such, it leaves things feeling fairly insubstantial given that the central hook is barely exploited or explored.
 There’s a fun opening bit where a white supremacist goes back in time and uses machine guns to rob a Confederate squad of their shipment of gold and then a brief jaunt to 1929, but otherwise the time travel is limited to Walker going back to … 1994.
 Granted, the way time travel works in the film it’d be a little difficult for there to be a bunch of jumping from era to era, but it still feels like a pretty big missed opportunity to have most of the temporal hopping relegated to traveling back to what (at the time) amounted to the present day.

-Part of the problem too is that the script never really plays to Van Damme’s strengths.
-Timecop calls for Walker to be sullen and brooding for most of the movie, and those aren’t really qualities he can pull off in an interesting or engaging way.
-Instead he just kind of looks bored for most of the movie.
+Also problematic is that Timecop calls for Walker to be sullen and brooding for most of the movie, and those aren’t really qualities he can pull off in an interesting or engaging way.
+Instead he just kind of looks bored for most of the film.
 But hey, at least we get one of his most memorable execution of splits.
-His countertop splits are impressive enough as is, but I confess I can’t help but immediately think of how the scene got spoofed by David Letterman and Paul Schaeffer.
+His countertop splits are impressive enough as is, but anyone who’s a longtime fan of David Letterman’s run on The Late Show will likely immediately think of how the scene got spoofed by Letterman and Paul Schaeffer.

-What I find most interesting about Timecop, however, is in what it didn’t do for Van Damme.
+What’s perhaps most interesting about Timecop, however, is in what it didn’t do for Van Damme.
 This is his highest-grossing film, so you would think that he’d continue to seek out similar material.
-And yet, save for his continued dalliances with the Universal Soldier series, this was his last real hard genre picture.
+And yet, save for his continued dalliances with the Universal Soldier series, this was his last hard genre picture, at least in a starring role.
 Nearly everything else he’d tackle from here on out would be fairly straightforward action flicks.
 Nothing else he’s done since has been as high concept as this, and this was right as his career was hitting its stride.

 Van Dammage Report Statistics for Hard Target: